Can You Take the ACT Test Online?

 Recap: Can You Take the ACT Online?

 So can you take the ACT test online?
-Yes, but only if you are a student in the US who is able to sign up for one of the 5,000 online testing slots or you are taking the test abroad, since the ACT Computer-Based Test (ACT CBT) is the only version of the ACT administered outside the US, as of September 2018.
+Yes, although in the US, testing centers for the ACT Computer-Based Test (ACT CBT) are currently limited.
+Locations are expected to expand beginning in Spring 2025.
+Currently, the online ACT is the only version of the ACT administered outside the US, as of September 2018.

 In terms of which version of the ACT is better, both have their pros and cons.
 For example, while the ACT CBT offers more test dates and handy tools you can use while taking the exam, the paper ACT is more familiar to students and has far more practice materials available for it.